gogins/csound-nwjs/README.md

 ## License

-csound-extended-node is copyright (c) 2021 by Michael Gogins and other contributors to the csound-node-extended repository.
+csound-nwjs is copyright (c) 2021 by Michael Gogins and other contributors to the csound-node-extended repository.

-csound-extended-node is free software; you can redistribute it and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+csound-nwjs is free software; you can redistribute it and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-csound-extended-node is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+csound-nwjs is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.